aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

 <img alt="Sample Web Page" src="./images/sample.jpg" />

 The sample can be used to test the various aspects of the system.
 The following steps are the happy path:
-1. Open the web page given as the output **APIGatewayWebsocketRateLimitStack.SampleClient** from the CDK deployment
+1. Open the web page given as the output **APIGatewayWebSocketRateLimitStack.SampleClient** from the CDK deployment
 2. Wait for the tenant Ids to load
 3. Click the **Create Session** button to create a new session
 4. Click the **Connect** button